Puzzlepart/bestillingsportalen/Deployment-guide.md

 - `isEdu` - Specifies whether the current tenant is an Education tenant.
 If set to true, the Education Teams Templates will be deployed.
 These will be skipped if set to false or left blank

 - `KeyVaultName` - Name to use for the Key Vault that is provisioned by the deployment script.
 The Key Vault stores the app id and secret of the Entra ID app that this solution uses.
 This ensures that these are held securely.
 The name of the key vault must be unique across the Azure region that you are deploying to.
 If a key vault matching the name provided exists ***in*** the current subscription, it can be used. **PLEASE NOTE - IF YOU USE AN EXISTING KEY VAULT, IT WILL BE OVERWRITTEN AND CONFIGURATION SUCH AS ROLE ASSIGNMENTS WILL BE LOST.
-WE RECOMMEND USING A DEDICATED KEY VAULT FOR PROVISION ASSIST**.
+WE RECOMMEND USING A DEDICATED KEY VAULT FOR Bestillingsportalen**.
 The script will validate that the name is available and if not, an alternative name will need to be provided.

  - `enableSensitivity` - Enable the Sensitivity Label functionality.
 Note - this will require you to have a Service Account with NO MFA, this can be the same service account as above if you wish.